-- COVID-19 related actions continued for the ninth month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - Stadler's manufacturing facility in Salt Lake City has reverted back to two production shifts in order to limit the number of workers per car.
+- Train 1 type testing at Stadler Salt Lake City was completed and the train separated for shipment to TTCl in Pueblo, CO for dynamic type testing. - COVID-19 related actions continued for the 11th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - Stadler's manufacturing facility in Salt Lake City continued with two production shifts in order to limit the number of workers per car.
 This is due to the October 2020 outbreak of COVID-19 at that facility. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted a request for an 'excusable delay' due to COVID-19.
 The extent of the continuing delay is being evaluated.
 Currently, shipping the first trainset to Pueblo, Colorado for testing has been delayed almost six months to February 2021, and the first trainset to be delivered to Caltrain delayed 3.5 months to the end of June 2021. - Salt Lake City-based 'Type Testing' of Trainset No. 1 is progressing slowly due to COVID-19 travel restrictions.
 Workarounds, including Stadler obtaining emergency visas, have allowed progress in this area.
 Type testing began in mid-November. - Type testing was delayed at the end of November due to members of the test team quarantining at home per Stadler's coronavirus contact tracing protocol.
-Two members tested positive and are completing their quarantine while the others tested negative and were able to return to work. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
+Two members tested positive and completed their quarantine while the others tested negative and were able to return to work. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
 This will delay delivery of trainsets.
 The extent of the delay is being evaluated by Stadler. - Final Design Reviews remain to be completed for three systems.
-These software-based systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'PTC.'
+These softwarebased systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'PTC.'
 For train control and MDS, completion is delayed to February 2021 and must be performed prior to the commencement of Pueblo Type Testing.
 For PTC, completion is anticipated in mid-2021.

-- First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 61 car shells have been shipped from Stadler Switzerland, with 46 onsite in Stadler's Salt Lake City facility (eight in transit and one returned for minor repair). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
+- First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 66 car shells have been shipped from Stadler Switzerland, with 49 onsite in Stadler's Salt Lake City facility (17 shells are in transit). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
 Audits will commence when sub-suppliers reopen and travel restrictions are lifted. - Stadler's trainset delivery and testing schedule on Caltrain property has been rebaselined.

-- Continue to close out system level FDRs and FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities. - Support Train 1 type testing.
+- Continue to close out system level FDRs and FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities. - Support type testing in SLC and at TTCI.